aimeos/map/README.md

 ### prepend()

-Pushes an element onto the beginning of the map without returning a new map.
+Pushes an element onto the beginning of the map without returning a new map (alias).

 ```php
 public function prepend( $value, $key = null ) : self